elifesciences-publications/Bolger-Munro_image_analysis_scripts/README.txt

+This code is associated with the paper from Bolger-Munro et al 2019. eLife: http://dx.doi.org/10.7554/eLife.44574

 All files contained in this folder/repository are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation,